-Prerequisite: ELE 104 and ELE 121 or concurrent enrollment
+Prerequisite: ELE 104 and ELE 121 or concurrent enrollment fall, spring

 The DC Fundamentals lecture course is a foundation course that introduces students to Ohms Law using Direct Current.
 Students will study various DC terminology, such as voltage, current and resistance, study the building blocks of DC theory, apply scientific and engineering notation and how to identify various DC symbols.
 Additionally, students will study and apply ohms Law, power law and how they relate to three primary circuits: Series, parallel and combination.
 Students will calculate voltage, current and resistance in any of the various circuits.
 Finally, students will apply Kirchhoff Voltage Law, and Kirchhoff Current Law to various DC circuits.
-Two hours lecture/discussion.

-ELE 106 - Electricity Seminar (.5-3) Prerequisite: None
+ELE 106 - Electricity Seminar (0.5-3)